TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 1. Ask the right question
 2. Divide and conquer.
 Break into smaller pieces
+3. Use flow charts for complex flow controls
-3. Do as much research as needed before tackling the solution
+4. Do as much research as needed before tackling the solution
-4. Write pseudocode before starting the actual formal coding
+5. Write pseudocode before starting the actual formal coding

 Debugging Tools: